greg-raven/Uncommon-Sense/_drafts/all.md

 The group consisting of mother, father and child is the main educational agency of mankind.
 Martin Luther King, Jr.

 The Negro has no room to make any substantial compromises because his store of advantages is too small.
-He must press unrelentingly for quality, integrated education or his whole drive for freedom will be undermined by the absence of a most vital and indispensable element — learning.
+He must press unrelentingly for quality, integrated education or his whole drive for freedom will be undermined by the absence of a most vital and indispensable element --- learning.
 Martin Luther King, Jr.

-Ask the first man you meet what he means by defending freedom, and he’ll tell you privately he means defending the standard of living.
+Ask the first man you meet what he means by defending freedom, and he'll tell you privately he means defending the standard of living.
 Martin Niemoeller

 [T]he Swiss people are the best practitioners of the ideals of non-aggression.
 The Swiss national government posts are parttime positions.
 Most decisions are made at the canton (state) level.
 Swiss per capita income is the highest in the world, showing that non-aggression pays.
 How did the Swiss come to adopt a relatively non-aggressive constitution in an aggressive world?
 In the mid-1800s, they imitated our constitution and stuck with it!
 Mary J. Ruwart